lionlai1989/RoadExpeditionerDrone/DEVELOP.md

 - No scale error
 - No tracking loss

-Current state: The entire system, including the geometric controller and trajectory planner, functions perfectly in this mode.

 This mode is excellent for early bring-up to:

 - Verify TF wiring and topic remapping
 - Validate controller signs/axes and planner integration
 - Confirm that failures are not caused by state-estimation uncertainty

-Limitation: While it proves the fundamental logic of our control algorithms, it creates a false sense of security.
-Real-world sensors are never perfect, and success in this mode does not guarantee the system is robust or practically viable.
-A system that only works with unrealistic clean odometry may still fail in realistic VIO conditions.

 ### 2. OpenVINS mode (`vio_source:=openvins`)